StevenVentura/Panicards/README.md

 Instructions to run this game:

-0) download Java 7 or later.
+0) Download the two .jar files from /executableJars. also make sure you have Java 7 or later.

         if the JARs do not open, consider running https://dl.dropboxusercontent.com/u/51610798/jarfix.exe on your machine to fix the issue. this is usually related to bad .JAR file associations on windows.